-Note that the linear combination $\phi-\gamma$ in Eq.~\eqref{eqSCB88} manifestly exhibits a spin-gauge symmetry, i.e., the equivalence between phase change and spin rotation.
-Individual configurations of ${\bm\zeta}^{\rm ferro}$ are completely specified by the entire range of Euler angles $(\alpha,\beta, \gamma-\phi)$, and therefore, the order parameter manifold is given by
+Note that the linear combination $\phi-\gamma$ in Eq.~\eqref{eqSCB88} manifestly exhibits the spin-gauge symmetry, i.e., the equivalence between phase change and spin rotation.
+Individual configurations of ${\bm\zeta}^{\rm ferro}$ are completely specified by the entire range of Euler angles $(\alpha,\beta, \gamma-\phi)$, and therefore, the order-parameter manifold is given by